 Courage the Cowardly Dog gives us Mad Dog.
 He abuses Bunny to the point where he buries her up to her neck in dirt when she tried to escape, he tried to drive her and Courage down with his car, and most importantly, he somehow caused Kitty to be convinced that all dogs were evil.
-And that, like Katz, he's played dead seriously, and that he almost resembles a real life abuser.
+And that, like Katz, he's played dead seriously.

-Katz himself should not be overlooked as well.
-Whereas the general series dealt with courage battling monsters and whatnot, at least they had some light-hearted tones in those episodes.
-Katz starkly contrasts these themes as he's essentially Ax CrazySerial Killer played completely, horrifyingly, and competently straight.
+Katz himself shouldn't be overlooked as well.
+Whereas the general series dealt with Courage battling monsters and whatnot, at least they had some light-hearted tones in those episodes.
+Katz starkly contrasts these themes as he's essentially an Ax-CrazySerial Killer played completely, horrifyingly, and competently straight.
 Courage usually struggles in the episodes he's in, nearly getting killed twice.

 The second season of Hero 108 gives us Twin Masters, an Omnicidal Maniac and embodiment of Chaotic Evil determined to destroy all life in Hidden Kingdom.
 Their introduction take the show from lighthearted to a more serious action show.

 While the other villains are comical and overly arrogant, Taurus Bulba is a crime boss of the Magnificent Bastard category who rarely acts comical or over-the-top.
 Not only did he kill Gosalyn's grandfather, but he also tried to kill her onscreen, just to blackmail Darkwing Duck for a passcode.
 And it wasn't any kind of Bond Villain Stupidity attempted murder with a slow-moving trap or anything, he straight out dropped her from the sky.
 The best part is that he's the very first villain to ever appear in the show.